 Our supply chain, production and distribution network across the globe creates an increasing level of complexity in customs and foreign trade processes.
 The requirements for internal control systems are increasing and must be developed simultaneously.
 The risk management system for customs and foreign trade, which we are continuously improving, determines which stakeholders, goods, and means of transport should be examined and to what extent.
 These risks include the potential for non-compliance with customs value calculation, customs tariff number classification, trade restrictions, security regulations as well as the potential failure to facilitate international trade.
+We have in the past discovered that certain of our and our subsidiaries' customs value calculations were not applied correctly, following which we notified the customs authorities of potential late payments.

 We are, and will likely continue to be, subject to various audits that arise from time to time, including customs and potential future foreign trade audits.
+If we do not properly address our international trade and customs requirements, we could be subjected to penalties and fees.